NCAA Basketball 10: Features

 The game includes 325 of the 353 schools in NCAA Division I. Nine Programs that are fully classified as D-I were left out as well as 13 transitional programs.
 Division II Chaminade is playable in the included Maui Invitational Tournament.

 EA intended to release the game with the same 64 historical teams that were included in NCAA Basketball 09, but due to issues brought about by the O'Bannon v.
 NCAA lawsuit filed by former UCLA & NBA player Ed O'Bannon, they were removed from the game prior to release.

 Reception

-The game received "generally favorable reviews" on both platforms according to the review aggregation website Metacritic.
+NCAA Basketball 10 was well received on both platforms upon release.
+Review aggregation website Metacritic rated the game a 75 out of 100, indicating "generally positive reviews."